horriblename/hyprgrass/README.md

 # Hyprland Touch Gestures

-⚠️ WARNING there may still be some bugs that leaves your touch device unusable until you unload the plugin/close hyprland (https://github.com/horriblename/hyprgrass/issues/27), keep a keyboard in hand the first time you try this.
+> [!WARNING]

-this plugin is very alpha, expect breaking changes!
+> There may still be some bugs that render your touch device unusable until you unload the plugin/close Hyprland (https://github.com/horriblename/hyprgrass/issues/27), have a keyboard in hand the first time you try this.
+This plugin is very alpha, expect breakable changes!

-Please open an issue if you encounter any bugs.
+Please open an issue if you find any bugs.
 Feel free to make a feature request if you have a suggestion.

 ## Features/Roadmap